Testing the gravitational redshift with an inner Solar System probe: the VERITAS case: Simulations and results

 \section{Simulations and results}

 We conducted an extensive set of numerical simulations to assess the expected performance of the proposed experiment.
 The simulations have been conducted using the NASA-JPL MONTE orbit determination software library \cite{evans2018}.
 We assume spacecraft tracking from Earth for 8 hours/day - 7 days/week.
 Four days a week are reserved for standard 8 hours/day DSN two-way X-band tracking, while three days a week for 3 hours of DSN two-way tracking followed by 5 hours of DSAC-2 one-way downlink tracking (see \fref{fig:fig3}).
 We assume the Doppler tracking to be supported by the station DSS-25 of the NASA DSN located in Goldstone (CA).
-For the two-way X-band tracking data noise we assume an RMS of 0.04 mm/s at 60s integration time in accordance with operational observations on BepiColombo (see \sref{sec:2}).
-Note that Ka band tracking would reduce the Doppler noise to 0.01-0.02 mms/s at the same integration time.
-An estimate of the noise level of the DSAC-2 observables (one-way downlink Doppler) has been obtained by performing a detailed noise budget, using the same assumptions for noise sources (other than the intrinsic stability of the DSAC-2 clock) used for the VERITAS error budget (\cite{smrekar2022}, \sref{sec:4}).\\ For the intrinsic stability of the DSAC-2 frequency standard we assumed a white noise scaling on short integration timescales (under a day), closely in accord with measured performances of DSAC.
-The expected noise characteristics for timescale from about 30 seconds to a day are \be \sigma_y=\frac{2\times{10}^{-13}}{\sqrt\tau} \ee where $\sigma_y$ is the Allan standard deviation (a figure of merit for the fractional frequency stability $y=\frac{\Delta f}{f})$ and $\tau$ is the integration time.
-At longer integration times, we expect the clock to ‘flicker’ at a level of about ${10}^{-15}$, where the flickering is likely due to very long period environmental systematics.
+For the two-way X-band tracking data noise we assume an RMS of 0.04~mm/s at 60~s integration time in accordance with operational observations on BepiColombo (see \sref{sec:2}).
+Note that Ka-band tracking would reduce the Doppler noise to 0.01-0.02~mms/s at the same integration time.
+An estimate of the noise level of the DSAC-2 observables (one-way downlink Doppler) has been obtained by performing a detailed noise budget, using the same assumptions for noise sources (other than the intrinsic stability of the DSAC-2 clock) used for the VERITAS error budget \cite{smrekar2022}.\\ For the intrinsic stability of the DSAC-2 frequency standard we assumed a white noise scaling on short integration timescales (under a day), closely in accord with measured performances of DSAC.
+The expected noise characteristics for timescale from about 30 seconds to a day are \be \sigma_y=\frac{2\times{10}^{-13}}{\sqrt\tau} \ee where $\sigma_y$ is the Allan standard deviation (a figure of merit for the fractional frequency stability $y=\Delta f/f)$ and $\tau$ is the averaging time. \\ At long averaging times, the expected clock noise floor will be about ${10}^{-15}$ most likely due to long-term variations in the environment.\\ Given the verified DSAC-1 performances and planned enhancements, DSAC-2 is expected to be extremely insensitive to environmental perturbations.
+In particular: \begin{itemize} \item The fractional frequency temperature sensitivity of DSAC-1 was about $10^{-14}/^\circ$C with no thermal regulation (this result is unique among space clocks).
+The planned enhancement of DSAC-2 would push this limit to $2\times 10^{-15}/^\circ$C. Moreover, in interplanetary space the temperature variations are expected to be smaller than in an orbital environment (probably by an order of magnitude or more). \item The magnetic sensitivity of DSAC-1 was about $10^{-14}/$G but, again, magnetic variations during interplanetary cruise should be almost absent. \item No frequency shift effects due to radiation were observed in DSAC-1 which flew in a radiation environment significantly worse (South Atlantic Anomaly) than would be experienced in deep space.
+The exception is during solar events, but it is likely that data during such events would be discarded. \end{itemize} For these reasons, the cruise phase of an interplanetary probe represents an ideal environment to perform the experiment here proposed.\\ In our simulations we assume an integration time of 60 seconds for both the DSAC-2 one-way Doppler and the two-way Doppler observables { (Ka and X band, respectively)}.\\ For the DSAC-2 observables, we considered the Doppler error budget estimation reported in \cite{smrekar2022} that takes into account several sources (e.g., plasma, troposphere and ground system components).
+In particular, plasma noise is expected to be relatively mild because of the small Earth-spacecraft distance in cruise and no superior conjunctions are expected.
+The tropospheric contribution, given the level of performance demonstrated at DSS-25 during Cassini data analysis using the DSN media calibration system (MCS) \cite{keihm2004}, is expected to be $<20$\% of the total.
+The expected noise level at 60~s is on the order of $\sigma_y\approx 3 \times 10^{-14}$.